-We use crosswell DAS data collected during monitoring of a hydraulic fracturing project conducted in the Eagle Ford unconventional reservoir play.
-In this project, the Eagle Ford layer is the Lower Eagle Ford Shale Formation directly overlain by the Austin Chalk Formation and underlain by the Buda Limestone Formation.
-A treatment well was drilled into the Eagle Ford layer, and a monitor well was drilled into the Austin Chalk.
+We use cross-well DAS data collected during monitoring of a hydraulic fracturing project conducted in the Eagle Ford unconventional reservoir play.
+In this project, the Eagle Ford layer is the Lower Eagle Ford shale formation directly overlain by the Austin Chalk formation and underlain by the Buda limestone formation.
+A treatment well was drilled into the Eagle Ford layer and a monitor well was drilled into the Austin Chalk.
 The horizontal sections of the treatment and monitor wells are parallel to each other, offset by 30 m vertically and 200 m laterally.
 A downhole DAS fiber was installed along the monitor well for seismic acquisition.
-The channel spacing is 8 m, and the sampling rate is 2000 Hz.
+Channel spacing is 8 m and sampling rate is 2000 Hz.
 The gauge length used for DAS acquisition is 14 m.
-Microseismic activity was captured by the crosswell fiber-optic cable during 15 stages of hydraulic fracturing operations.
+Microseismic activity was captured by the cross-well fiber-optic cable during 15 stages of hydraulic fracturing operations.
 Microseismic events were also monitored by a dense surface geophone array, which yields locations, magnitudes, and moment tensor information of the microseismic events after standard industry processing.